2i2c-org/2i2c-org.github.io/content/blog/2024/project-pythia-cookoff/index.md

 ## Day 3

 We spent this day tackling support for managing a gallery of Project Pythia cookbooks at scale.
-See the Executable Books project blog post for technical details on how we
+See the [Executable Books blog post](https://executablebooks.org/en/latest/blog/2024-06-14-project-pythia-mystmd/) for technical details on how we

 - [Centralized configuration](https://github.com/projectpythia-mystmd/pythia-config)
 - Prototyped a [gallery](https://projectpythia-mystmd.github.io/) plugin in Python